ChrisChamizo/ChrisChamizo/README.md

 Hi there,I'm Christian Chamizo, junior software developer 👋

  About Me
-💡 &nbsp;I like to explore new technologies and develop efficient software solutions.
+💡 &nbsp;I like to explore new technologies and develop efficient software solutions..\
-🎓 &nbsp; I'm currently studying Systems Analyst at the National University of General Sarmiento and taking a FullStack web development course at the Utn.\
+🎓 &nbsp; I'm currently studying Systems Analyst at the National University of General Sarmiento.\
+ and taking a FullStack web development course at the Utn.\
 🌱 &nbsp;In my free time, I look for programming challenges on different platforms and try to solve them.\
 💬 &nbsp;You can contact me for any questions.
 I am available for whatever is needed.\